minershive/hiveon-kb/hiveon-asic-firmware/T9+/t9installation.md

 <img src="https://miro.medium.com/max/959/0*OGNBrUL3NWFR-CVn">

 Select the profile you want then click the **Apply Changes** button at the bottom of the window and wait for the algorithm to finish auto tuning the ASIC.
 This may take up to an hour depending on the selected profile.
-Your hasrates may wildly fluctuate during the process — this is normal.
+Your hashrates may wildly fluctuate during the process — this is normal.

 <img src="https://miro.medium.com/max/560/0*RYEhl5muvMs9S8su">